0%

 Here is a sample video and written instructions for making a self-contained incense holder made from a plastic bottle.
 It is the coolest incense holder I have ever used.
 The idea is not mine.
 An American lay person had one at his dorm room and I thought it was the coolest thing since sliced bread.
 I made mine in minutes.

-The Problem: No matter how you slice it, incense holders often let the ashes fall outside of the “catching-base.
+The Problem: No matter how you slice it, incense holders often let the ashes fall outside of the “catching-base.”
+It makes a mess and might be a fire-hazard too.

 For those of you who do not know what an Asian shower room looks like!
 This one is luxurious with a stainless steel water bowl!
 Ahhh!
 I often prefer this method over a shower head (This shower room does not have one, but if it did I would still prefer this method).
 A long time ago, Westerners did this too.
 The toilet is inside the same room too, not shown.